Standard of Excellence: Respecting Your PCB Vendor Partner

-We are going to assume that you have done your due diligence, have developed a strong working partnership with your PCB suppliers, and now feel confident that those suppliers are the right ones.
-The next step is to recognize that your PCB suppliers are indeed the true experts, so you should trust them enough to listen to them.
+Once you have done your due diligence, have developed a strong working partnership with your PCB suppliers, and now feel confident that those suppliers are the right ones, the next step is to recognize that your PCB suppliers are indeed the true experts, and that you can trust them enough to listen to them.
 Here are four tips on listening to and learning from your suppliers to ensure that you have the best PCB value that money can buy.